The Bulletin of the British Myriapod and Isopod Group (ISSN 0267-2154) is published by British Myriapod & Isopod Group.

 The publication date is anticipated to be 1st June each year, the editors do not guarantee this and reserve the right to miss a year if copy is lacking.

 The editors are:

 The Bulletin accepts manuscripts on any aspect of myriapods or terrestrial and freshwater isopods.
-Items should be about British species, by British workers or likely to be of interest to British workers.
+Items should be about British species, or likely to be of interest to British workers.
 Comparisons of British fauna and that of other European countries would be welcome.